BlueprintTechnologies/Blueprint-Databricks-Utils/cluster_runtime_version_listing/README.md

 ##### NOTE:

-A [Databricks Personal Access Token](https://docs.databricks.com/dev-tools/api/latest/authentication.html#:~:text=Generate%20a%20personal%20access%20token,-This%20section%20describes&text=Settings%20in%20the%20lower%20left,the%20Generate%20New%20Token%20button.) is required to connect to the sql endpoint from this notebook.
+A [Databricks Personal Access Token](https://docs.databricks.com/dev-tools/api/latest/authentication.html#:~:text=Generate%20a%20personal%20access%20token,-This%20section%20describes&text=Settings%20in%20the%20lower%20left,the%20Generate%20New%20Token%20button.) is required to authenticate the API from this notebook.

 ##### NOTE2b: